 The hotel business is extremely competitive, and hotel owners are fighting for every guest.
 Fueling this market is the growing popularity of online booking platforms like Airbnb.
 Hoteliers understand that digital services can help them attract and retain their clients, which is why this market is in the process of faster digitalization.
 The name of this process is “travolution”.

-With this app you can also checkout from your hotel stay.
-Since the end of 2016 this option is also functioning at Hilton properties all over the world.
+With this app, you can also check out your hotel stay.
+Since the end of 2016, this option is also functioning at Hilton properties all over the world.
 In addition, Hilton hotel guests can use a special app on their smartphones as a magnetic key for their room at most locations.

 Marriott has also created a special program for testing new products by startups: the TestBEDacceleratorprogram.
 This past August two of its participants, French My Brain Technologies and Mymanu from Great Britain, demoed interesting ideas which were are now being tested in pilot programs.

 The first pilot is for the Melomind helmet which is designed to provide complete relaxation for guests.
 The other product is a set of Click headphones which can translate words from 37 languages and could help staff to communicate with international visitors.
 By the way, the winner of last year’s pitching, Dazzle, is being used in European Marriott hotels as a virtual assistant on the AI base to answer questions from guests.

 Mobile apps are not the only channel of communication between guests and hotel staff.
 Digital kiosks are also becoming more and more popular.
 They can be set up as large displays in the lobby and provide additional information to guests.
 Loews Hotels ‘1000 Hotel’ in Seattle uses Microsoft Surface devices for that same purpose.